 There's lots of talk about "flea and tick season," (in certain circles) but depending on the climate where you live, fleas and ticks may be a year-round concern.
+That's why it is important to maintain year-round protection with a preventative like Advantage Multi or Nexgard.
 Discovering the conditions that lead to an optimal environment for fleas and ticks -- like warm temperatures and overgrown bushes -- can help you know when and how to ramp up your preventative measures.
 And don't miss our flea and tick maps and alerts.

 Extremely high heat will destroy fleas and ticks, as well as their eggs.
 If you’re suffering from a flea infestation, washing and drying your pet’s bedding on high heat is a helpful eradication method.
 Similarly, after being outside in a tick-friendly area, laundering your clothes is a good way to destroy any ticks that may be clinging to your outfit.
 (Note that ticks have been found to live even after a cycle through the washing machine, so be sure to also dry clothing on high heat.)